1,000+ Opportunities

 According to OhioMHAS, many are hesitant to reach out for assistance because of stigma or fear, and even if/when they do, they may not disclose their substance use.
 The funding aims to reduce those barriers, encourage engagement and improve outcomes for both mothers and babies.
 The money is funded through the Women’s Treatment portion of the federal Substance Use Block Grant View the full list of grantees below:

-Based on current listing details, eligibility includes: Nonprofits serving pregnant women and mothers with young children facing substance use disorders in Ohio.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits serving pregnant women and mothers with young children facing substance use disorders in Ohio.
+Confirm the full requirements in the official notice before applying.